3 Ways to Improve Garden Soil

 It is important to understand which nutrients are plentiful in your soil and which nutrient levels might be low.
 To determine what your unique soil profile is and how can you improve it, get a home soil test or have your soil professionally tested by a garden lab or university.
 Once you know which nutrients to supplement your garden with, you can make the necessary adjustments and tailor your cover crops and composts to best meet your needs.

 Growing a garden isn’t always easy, but it’s certainly rewarding.
 Don’t be afraid to experiment and make mistakes.
 Connect with your local master gardener community, check out books, and find other blog posts online to help you along your journey.
-We also invite you to enroll in our upcoming Regenerative Gardening and Living course with Rishi Kumar to learn first-hand how to apply Regenerative principles and practices into your backyard!
+We also invite you to join the waitlist for our upcoming Regenerative Gardening and Living course with Rishi Kumar to learn first-hand how to apply Regenerative principles and practices into your backyard and learn how to make your soil healthy!